 - corn salsa

-- fresh cilantro
+- fresh cilantro or green onions

 Instructions

-- Wash and peel your potatoes and cut into discs.
+- Wash and peel potatoes and cut into discs.
 I like mine the same thickness and texture as steak fries.
 Crunchy, crust-like outside and a fluffy mashed potato-like center.
 It makes me weak in the knees.

 - Spray or rub with your favorite oil (olive, avocado, coconut, etc…) and sprinkle with paprika, garlic powder, salt, and pepper to taste.